Assertive Pro-forms

 Here, the speaker clearly knows who did not pay their share but doesn't want to say who.
 That's why the speaker is using an assertive word.

 Conditional clauses express doubt.
 So naturally, non-assertive words are used in such sentences.
-Except for when we want to break this norm and form a marked clause.
+Except for cases that break this norm and form a marked clause.

 If you're tired, sit anywhere you like.